I’m a self-confessed gluten-free flour geek.

 I’d set the task, and being stubborn, I knew I had to make it succeed.

-After almost two years of reading, blending and experimenting with 23 different blends I created my wholegrain multi-purpose blend, followed by a self-raising version made with aluminium-free double-acting raising agents.
+After almost two years of reading, blending and experimenting with 23 different blends I created my wholegrain multi-purpose gluten free flour blend, followed by a self-raising version made with aluminium-free double-acting raising agents.
 This means that there are two acids and one alkali (almost all raising agents are made from one acid and one alkali).

 So who cares?
 Well, one acid reacts with the alkali upon contact with liquid while the other reacts upon contact with heat, giving your baked goods two rises, one upon mixing the ingredients and the other during baking.
 Therefore your bakes are more reliable, rise higher and have more structure to them, which is particularly important in gluten-free baking.

-My final flour blend is made from 70% wholegrain flours – teff, sorghum and buckwheat with a little potato and tapioca starch to help bind and lighten the blend.
+My final gluten free flour blend is made from 70% wholegrain flours – teff, sorghum and buckwheat with a little potato and tapioca starch to help bind and lighten the blend.
 I carefully chose grains that would provide vital nutrition so often lacking in a gluten-free diet, whilst also being perfect for use in all baking.

 During my experiments I learnt a lot about gluten-free flours, which in turn taught me to understand that not all gluten-free flour blends are equal and why when baking with some, the results are less than desirable.